Originally Posted: Jun 24, 2016

 5. Does the college look at applications holistically?

-To look at applications holistically means admission counselors take everything into account: your grades, your test scores, your activities, your high school, your essay, etc. If the college looks at applications holistically, there is no one way to pinpoint why students are or are not accepted.
+To look at applications holistically means admission counselors take everything into account: your grades, your test scores, your activities, your high school, your essay, etc. If the college takes a holistic approach to admission, there's no one way to pinpoint why students are or are not accepted.
 But it’s also the reason why some students, like those with low test scores, can get accepted over applicants who might look “better” to colleges that only judge students by the numbers.

 6. What are the campus facilities like?